thedamfr/Android-BleEventAdapter/readme.md

 ```java
 BleEventAdapter.getInstance().connectDevice(this, device);
 ```
-Where this is a some context.
+Where this is a some Context.

 ## More events !